-The semi truck accident team at D. Miller & Associates, PLLC, offers free case reviews to help you understand your options for compensation after a crash.
+The semi truck accident team at D. Miller & Associates, PLLC™, offers case reviews to help you understand your options for financial recovery after a crash.
 If we determine you have a viable case, we can:

 - Negotiate aggressively with the goal of a fair payout; and